 MATH 1080 or STAT 2300 or other approved coursework.
 See advisor.
 Medical/dental schools have different mathematics requirements.
+Statistics will be useful in either graduate study or professional school.

-- See General Education Requirements.
+See General Education Requirements.
 Six of these credits must also satisfy the Cross-Cultural Awareness and the Science and Technology in Society Requirements.
 The Medical Colleges Admissions Test (MCAT) includes questions on psychology and sociology.

-- Elective hours may be used toward satisfying the requirements of a minor.

-- BCHM 3010 may substitute.

-- GEN 3020 may substitute.

-- PHYS 1220/1240 may substitute.